bleuKraken/UdacityProjects/travel-app/README.md

    > npm run build-dev

+## Testing App

+Open a terminal inside of the root directory of the project and type
+   > npm run test

 ## Extras

 * Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).